norvig/paip-lisp/docs/chapter19.md

 ## Introduction to Natural Language

 > Language is everywhere.
-It permeates our thoughts mediates our relations with others, and even creeps into our dreams.
+It permeates our thoughts, mediates our relations with others, and even creeps into our dreams.
 The overwhelming bulk of human knowledge is stored and transmitted in language.
 Language is so ubiquitous that we take it for granted but without it, society as we know it would be impossible.
 >